mislav/blog/js/_posts/2010-05-07-semicolons.markdown

 Suppose I have code that works in every JavaScript implementation that I target (major browsers and some server-side implementations).
 If I run it through your minification tool and that tools *breaks* my code, then I'm sad to report that your tool is *broken*.
 If this tool edits JavaScript code, it'd better understand it as a real interpreter would.

 While on the topic of minification, let's do a reality check.
 I took the jQuery source and [removed all semicolons][removed], then ran it through [Google Closure Compiler][compiler].
-Resulting size: 76,673 bytes.
+Resulting size was 76,673 bytes.
 The size of original "jquery.min.js" was 76,674 (1 byte more).
-So you see, there was almost no change.
+So you see, there was almost no change; and of course, its test suite passed as before.

 How is that possible?
 Well, consider this code: